drivendataorg/deon/examples/ethics.md

  - [ ] E.1 Have we discussed with our organization a plan for response if users are harmed by the results (e.g., how does the data science team evaluate these cases and update analysis and models to prevent future harm)?
  - [ ] E.2 Is there a way to turn off or roll back the model in production if necessary?
  - [ ] E.3 Do we test and monitor for model drift to ensure it remains fair over time?
- - [ ] E.4 Have we taken steps to line_identify and prevent unintended uses and abuse of the model?
+ - [ ] E.4 Have we taken steps to identify and prevent unintended uses and abuse of the model?